plone/training/mastering-plone/features.rst

 Exercise 1
 ++++++++++

-Open the `bin/instance` script in your favorite editor.
+Open the ``bin/instance`` script in your favorite editor.
 Now let's say you want Plone to listen on port 9080 instead of the default 8080.
-Looking at the script, how could you do this?
+Looking at the script.
+How could you do this?

 ..  admonition:: Solution
     :class: toggle

-    At the end of the `bin/instance` script, you'll see the following code:
+    At the end of the ``bin/instance`` script, you'll see the following code:

     .. code-block:: python

         if __name__ == '__main__':
             sys.exit(plone.recipe.zope2instance.ctl.main(
                 ['-C', '/Users/pbauer/workspace/training_buildout/parts/instance/etc/zope.conf', '-p', '/Users/pbauer/workspace/training_buildout/parts/instance/bin/interpreter', '--wsgi']
                 + sys.argv[1:]))

     The second to last line points to the configuration file your Plone instance is using.
     An absolute path is used so it might differ depending on the installation method.
-Open the `wsgi.ini` that lives in the same folder in your editor and look for the section:
+    Open the :file:`wsgi.ini` that lives in the same folder in your editor and look for the section:

     .. code-block:: ini